Prize-winning poet Laurel Blossom's most recent book is

 Laurel is Regent Emerita at

 Harris Manchester College, Oxford University, where she holds a lifetime Foundation Fellowship.
-She co-founded The Writers Community, the esteemed writing residency and workshop program of the
+She co-founded The Writers Community, for more than 20 years the esteemed writing residency and workshop program of the

 YMCA National Writer's Voice.
 She edited a 20th anniversary anthology,